-What that means is that you’re more likely to perform at a higher level because of your balanced lifestyle.
+What that means is that you’re more likely to perform at a higher level.
 If that’s not a formula for productivity, then I don’t know what is.

 One of the big reasons why work life balance is important (even imperative) is for your own happiness and fulfillment.
 Balance is about feeling good about yourself and being in control of your life and career path (both keys to creating happiness for yourself and bringing real meaning to your life).